BabylonJS/OldDocumentationSite/content/How_To/Physics/Joints.md

 * mainPivot: Vector3; the pivot point for the main body.
 * connectedPivot: vector3; the pivot point for the connected body, the negative of the connected body's position.

 **Note** In the `Oimo.js` playgrounds changing the contact point of the force will not produce a spin around the axis perpendicular to the sphere's surface.
-Since the helper class uses the `Point2PointConstraint` in `Ammo.js` a change of contact point can produce a spin around the axis perpendicular to the sphere's surface.

 **_PhysicsJoint Playground_**
 * [Playground Example Oimo.js - Wheel - Box and Sphere Imposters](https://www.babylonjs-playground.com/#UFVU18#7)

 The `PhysicsJoint` called `Hinge2Joint` can be used as an alternative.
-However when using the helper class only
+Note however that there is no helper call `WheelJoint` and the helper must be

 ```javascript
 var joint1 = new BABYLON.Hinge2Joint(jointData);
 ```
-is available.
 When this helper class is used with `Ammo.js` it forms a `BallAndSocketJoint` not a `WheelJoint`.
+So a change of contact point can produce a spin around the axis perpendicular to the sphere's surface when using `Ammo.js`.

 **_Helper Class Playgrounds_**
 * [Playground Example Oimo.js - Hinge2 - Box and Sphere Imposters](https://www.babylonjs-playground.com/#F15U0G#26)